blueblued/pydantic-ai-skills/docs/index.md

 - **Clarity**: Keep instructions focused and organized
 - **Reusability**: Share skills across different agents
 - **Testing**: Test skills in isolation

+## Security considerations

+We strongly recommend that you use Skills only from trusted sources: those you created yourself or obtained from trusted sources.
+Skills provide AI Agents with new capabilities through instructions and code, and while this makes them powerful, it also means a malicious Skill can direct agents to invoke tools or execute code in ways that don't match the Skill's stated purpose.

+!!! warning

+    If you must use a Skill from an untrusted or unknown source, exercise extreme caution and thoroughly audit it before use.
+Depending on what access agents have when executing the Skill, malicious Skills could lead to data exfiltration, unauthorized system access, or other security risks.

 ## Next Steps